jwds1978/jwds1978.github.io/_posts/2017-02-20-the-stupid-it-burns.md

 Seriously; like, WTF?!?
 I walk away from Pip, before things escalate further with him, to seek out the 'captain' for the evening.
 We'll call him Ric Chackel.

 I tell Ric what happened and asked him what he's going to do about it.
-His redponse is for me to just 'let it go'.
+His response, is for me to just 'let it go'.
 By this time, that just pissed me right the fuck off&hellip; If I weren't upset before, I most definitely was now.

 Fuck this fucking shit.
 I don't know WTF is going on around there, but this comes on the heels of <a href="{{ site.url }}/blog/2017/02/16/accessibility-at-the-elgin-street-mission" rel="me" title="Accessibility at The Elgin Street Mission">what happened the other day</a>.
 That place needs to unfuck itself right fucking swift-like.